tenancy/docs/docs/tenancy/1.x/hooks-custom.md

 }
 ```

-For more advance or tenant dependent changes to the event consider creating an [Event and Listener](#configureshooks-event) to configure the Hook.
+For more advanced or tenant-dependent changes to the event, consider creating an [Event and Listener](#configureshooks-event) to configure the Hook.

 ### Differences